 Personal information shall be kept as accurate, complete, and up-to-date as necessary for the purposes for which it is to be used.

 Individuals have the right to challenge the accuracy and completeness of the personal information that is maintained by the Company and have it amended as appropriate.

 Individuals seeking a correction or amendment to their personal information should direct their requests in writing to the Company’s Privacy Officer.

-If the individual is not satisfied with the results of the request, the Company shall internally document the issue, and provide a response.
+If the individual is not satisfied with the results of the request, the Company shall internally document the issue and respond.
 The existence of the unresolved challenge will be transmitted to third parties, as appropriate.

 Personal information will be retained only as long as necessary and will be disposed of in a manner that is appropriate to the sensitivity of the information.
-We render client personal information non-identifying, or destroy records containing personal information once the information is no longer needed.
-We use appropriate security measures when destroying client personal information, including shredding paper records and permanently deleting electronic records.
+We render clients’ personal information non-identifying or destroy records containing personal information once the information is no longer needed.
+We use appropriate security measures when destroying clients personal information, including shredding paper records and permanently deleting electronic records.

 Personal information will be protected by security safeguards, appropriate to the sensitivity of the personal information.

 We will notify the Office of the Information and Privacy Commissioner of Alberta, without delay, of a security breach affecting personal information if it creates a real risk of significant harm to individuals.

 The Company will only refuse access to information about you in those circumstances permitted or required by applicable privacy legislation.